101 Hotel – Chic design hotel and art gallery, just off lively Laugavegur street.

 - Reykjavik Maritime Museum – Iceland’s seafaring heritage.
 This former fish-freezing factory celebrates Iceland’s centuries-old relationship with the sea, from Viking voyages to the country’s lifeblood – it’s fishing industry.
 Learn about piracy and daring coastguard rescues, and check out the dried cod.
 Occasional guided tours aboard the coastguard ship Óðinn.
 (0.8 mile).

 Nearby Markets or Grocery Stores

 - Kolaportid Flea Market – Enormous flea and food market.
 Held on weekends in a massive industrial building by the waterfront, this market has numerous stalls selling vintage clothing, old toys, and assorted bric-à-brac.
 The food stalls are a good place to sample such traditional delicacies as rúgbrauð (geothermally-baked rye bread) and hákarl (fermented shark).
-5-minute walk (0.3 mile).
+(0.3 mile).

 - Bónus – Handy small supermarket along Laugavegur street.
 (0.4 mile).